SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Works:
 - Active Deep Learning Guided by Efficient Gaussian Process Surrogates [2023]

+# The considerations of the annotation cost

+The cost may not be the same for different instances due to the labeling tools and the difficulty of the instances.

+Works:
+- FOCAL: A Cost-Aware, Video Dataset for Active Learning [2023, ICBD]

 # The consideration of query/feedback types

 Conventionally, the oracles provide and only provide the accurate labels of the select instance.